SCons/scons/README.rst

     (Pdb) b SCons/Tool/msvc.py:158

+Since Python 3.7.0 you can also insert a call to the ``breakpoint()`` function in your code, call ``scons.py`` normally, and it will drop into the debugger at that point.

-The debugger also supports single stepping, stepping into functions, printing variables, etc.
+The debugger supports single stepping, stepping into functions, printing variables, etc.

 Trying to debug problems found by running the automated tests (see the